TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/front-office.md

 #### Actions by Front Office Agent

+!!! warning "Conflicts of interest"
+    **Do not proceed with application handling if a conflict of interest exists.** In case you decline, the Front Office Lead will get a notification and reassign the application to another agent.

 The Front Office Agent receives a notification about their assignment and open it by clicking on the link in the notification or by clicking on the Application under the Kanban column **New Application Submitted**.
 ![Open Application](img/front-office-agent-open-application.png)